rzuritamilla/phr/phr/PITCHME.md

 Open proposals:
 @ul
 - Monthly Monday Morning Meeting (aka 4Ms), per theme?
-- review our GIP research page and our PURE website
+- Review our GIP research page and our PURE website
 - Apply the *living text book* concept to all GIP researchers (or edit PURE keywords)
 - your ideas?
 @ulend